APCOvernight/huetry/README.md

 Sentry reporter for HueStatus

 ## Features
-- Set your Hue light to "alert" when an unresolved and unassigned issue is found on Sentry
+- Set your Hue light to "alert" when an unresolved and unassigned issue is found on Sentry.
-- Then back to "Ok"
+- Then back to "Ok" when issues are assigned or resolved.

 ## Installation